lovesunstar/stkitdemo/README.md

 A demo of the STKit.
-STKit hasn't public yet, it has some network verification, app without authorize will be denied.
+Download[STKit](https://github.com/lovesunstar/STKit)

 STKit is a collection of useful classes for iOS Developer,it can help you to simplify the approach to develop your iOS applications saving time and more efficiently.